aiidateam/aiida-net-ansible/README.md

 ## TODO

-It is not super clear, the distinction between installation folders/files (i.e. that should only change due to upgrades) and user folders/files (i.e. that will change based on the content and styling of the website).
-I think above I have identified the only content that needs to be restored, but this should be checked. (for the theme it should probably only be some aspects like custom css and js)
+With wordpress, it is not super clear, the distinction between installation folders/files (i.e. that should only change due to upgrades) and user folders/files (i.e. that will change based on the content and styling of the website).
+I think above I have identified the only content that needs to be restored, but this should be checked. (for the theme it should also probably only be some aspects like custom css and js)

+For mysql, Gio mentioned:
-Gio mentioned: important thing to remember: be careful on issue of swap file.
-Must create one other mysql will die (500 error) swapon (already done on quantum mobile cloud edition, search for which role) (Note I haven't found an issue with this yet)
+> important thing to remember: be careful on issue of swap file.
+Must create one other mysql will die (500 error)
+> swapon (already done on quantum mobile cloud edition, search for which role)

+(Note I have not found an issue with this yet though)

 Move to https: Gio mentioned about role for letsencrypt (DNS authentiction), modify on fly apache config https certificate.
 Possible resources: